weni-ai/product-features/README.md

-# How to send/share with our product team suggestions for Weni
+# Share your suggestions for Weni product

 To do this, you need to have an account created on github.com